weilu/bitcoinjs-adventure/problems/unspent/problem.md

 # Task

-Write a program that takes an address and returns an array of objects each representing an unspent transaction output associated with the given address.
+Write a program that takes an address and the network, and returns an array of objects each representing an unspent transaction output associated with the given address.
 To represent an unspent transaction output of an address, we need the transaction id to identify the transaction, the output index to identify the specific output in that transaction we care about, and last but not least, the amount transfered to our address by the above-mentioned transaction and its output.

 ## Input & Output Formats

+Input:

-The input address is a base58check encoded string
+- address is a base58check encoded string
+- network is a string.
+Assume the value can be either 'bitcoin' or 'testnet'

 The expected output is an array of unspent transaction output objects: